NdnBnBn/MRBM/README.md

 # MRBM

 MRBM is a method designed to identify relevent multivalued refinements of a Boolean model (BM).
 This approach is to be used when the asynchronous dynamics of a BM fail to exhibit a desired reachability property, a property that is, however, satisfied within the most permissive dynamics of the BM.
-By leveraging the partial most permissive dynamics, MRBM effectively pinpoints nodes that need to be multivalued to recover the desired reachability property.
+MRBM effectively pinpoints nodes that need to be multivalued to recover the desired reachability property.
 Read more about MRBM in our [paper](insert link paper).

 ## Getting Started

-Depending on the  reachability property you are interested in you will need to provind and inputs.py file containing three directories:
+Depending on the  reachability property you are interested in you will need to provind and inputs.py file containing the following directories:

   - mutations: {"node": 0 or 1}
-- inits = {"name of state":dict of state} # Set of states to use as inital state to check reachability
+  - inits = {dict of state} # States to use as inital state to check reachability
-- attrs = {"name of attractor":dict of state} # Set of attractors you want to test the reachability towards
+  - attrs = {dict of state} # Attractors you want to test the reachability towards
+  - reach = {"inits_attrs": [inits, attrs]} # Dict of the reachability to asses

-The inits and attrs dictionary are essential to asses the presence of a specific reachability.
-When interesting in basin of attraction only the mutations dictionary is necessary.
+The inits, attrs, and reach dictionaries are essential to asses the presence of a specific reachability.
+They are not needed when looking at the sizes of the basin of attraction (only the mutations dictionary is necessary).

-It's essential to verify whether the most permissive dynamics exhibit this property, and to ensure it's not observed in the asynchronous dynamics.
-The first part of the provided notebook does that.
-If the conditions are met, the MRBM method can then be applied.

-MRBM utilizes model checking to ascertain whether a reachability property of interest is oberserved in the partial most permissive dynamics of a BM.
-To generate BM that follows a partial most permissive dynamics we used the model modyfiyer tool provided in biolgm.
-It generate a BM whose asynchronous dynamics mimics the partial most permissive dynamics.
-This translation make it so we can use model checking when working with the most permissivr scheme.

 ### Prerequisites

-The notebook is designed to be fully functional within the Colomoto Docker environment, which provides all the necessary tools and dependencies for MRBM.
-Access the Colomoto Docker environment [here](https://github.com/colomoto/colomoto-docker).
-To generate the partial most permissive dyanamics you will need to install biolqm following this [instructions](http://colomoto.org/biolqm/doc/install.html).
+Python packages:
+  - pyboolnet
+  - minibn
+  - biolqm
+  - mpbn
+Java package:
+  - Biolqm
+All necessary package needed can be retrived using the yml file mrbm.yml:
+  - Installation: conda env create -f mrbm.yml
+  - Activation: `conda activate mrbm`